nialov/drillcore-transformations/docs/usage.rst

 	* Alpha is the angle between the discontinuity and the core axis.

-	* Beta is measured clockwise from the reference line (orientation line) to the maximum dip vector.

-		* Reference line is at the bottom of the core.
+	* Beta is measured clockwise from the reference line (orientation line) to the maximum dip vector and the reference line is at the bottom of the core.

-	* Gamma measurements require further testing to define the convention with certainty....
+	* TODO: Gamma measurements require further testing to define the convention with certainty....

-	* Borehole/drillcore trend is the direction of plunge of the borehole/drillcore, betweeon 0 and 360 degrees.
+	* Borehole/drillcore trend is the direction of plunge of the borehole/drillcore, between 0 and 360 degrees.

-	* Borehole/drillcore plunge is the angle between Earth's surface and the borehole/drillcore.
+	* Borehole/drillcore plunge is the angle between the Earth's surface and the borehole/drillcore.